CoderDojo-Content/Advanced-HTML-CSS/en/layout-css-grid.md

     Notice how you make the `article` take up all the space over the two columns
     * `fr` stands for _fraction_.
 You could use `px` if you wanted exact measurements instead of proportional ones.

 6. Let's try putting the `aside` elements over on the right, and making them half the width of the `article`.
-Change your code to:
+Change the value of `grid-template-areas` to:
     ```css
-        grid-template-columns: 2fr 1fr;
-        grid-template-rows: auto;
         grid-template-areas:
             "agArticle agAside1"
             "agArticle agAside2";